JadeCharles/pi-particles/README.md

 Best way is to use `http-server`

 ...
-But you can simply double click any of the index.html file individually.
+But you can simply double click any of the index.html files individually.
 Just know that navigation may be a bit funky.

 # 3rd Party Libraries